confluentinc/ksql/docs-md/operate-and-deploy/installation/server-config/config-reference.md

 10
 ```

-The `AVRO` format supports the same properties.
-The properties control
+The `AVRO` and `PROTOBUF` formats support the same properties.
+The properties
-whether or not the field's value is written as a named field within an
+control whether or not the field's value is written as a named field within a
-Avro record or as an anonymous value.
+record or as an anonymous value.

 This setting can be toggled using the SET command